minhvo-dev/Project-Euler-Solutions/README.md

 - Problem #44: Blind brute-force without any information of upper bound

 - Problem #50: Brute-force approach took a while to finish

+- Problem #67: Blind brute-force took a while to finish